Sorearu/MinesweeperBot/README.md

 Also, the Windows XP version of the game was taken from http://www.minesweeper.info/downloads/WinmineXP.html .
 I do not know if this is the same version as that on actual XP systems.

+RECORDS:
+Beginner: 1 second
+Intermediate: 5 seconds
+Expert: It has not been able to solve Expert on its own yet.